mschmitt/shocpp/README.md

 - No authentication of charger, but can be added on a reverse proxy level.
 - No encryption, but can be added on a reverse proxy level.
-- Operation with more than one charger was never tested, but should be possible due to the stateless operation model.
+- Known obstacles to operation with more than one charger:
+  - *tinyocpp-command* has no facility to route a command to a specific charger.

 ## Architecture